fredericBregier/clone-cloud-store/ccs-doc/src/source/common/Configuration.rst

      - mongo or postgre
      - Empty, so Mongo by default
      - Property to define which implementations to use between MongoDB or PostgreSQL
+   * - ``ccs.internal.compression``
+     - Boolean
+     - false
+     - Property to define if internal services use ZSTD compression for streams

+Note that ZSTD compression is efficient both in cpu and memory while still having a nice compression, but if most of the streams are incompressible (such as compressed image, video or ZIP files), it might be better to not activate this option.
+Files in Storage Driver will not be stored compressed whatever (except if Cloud Storage compressed them, but this is out of CCS).